 At the time you make a request for, or when you begin to receive mental health services, you will be given information about the rights guaranteed by Chapter 7 and 7A of the Mental Health Code.
 This is called your right to notice.
 This is usually done by giving you a booklet with a summary of these rights and by having a complete copy of these chapters of the mental health code available for you to review.

 If you receive services from a community mental health services program, you should also be given a pamphlet containing information regarding available resources, advocacy and support groups and other relevant information, including how to contact Michigan Protection and Advocacy Services.

-If you have questions about your right to notice, contact the Office of Recipient Rights at the Detroit Wayne County Community Mental Health Agency at 313-833-2500.
+If you have questions about your right to notice, contact the Office of Recipient Rights at the Detroit Wayne Integrated Health Network at 313-833-2500.

 Phone code: 1421